-- Reward A point or sticker chart can be a fun way to use positive reinforcement when they take their medications. - child's routine by giving them their medication(s) at the same time(s) each day. - Ask Ask your child's doctor if the medication comes in liquid form or if it can be crushed and put into food, such as applesauce. - ➡ Routine Make it a part of your → Explain Explain why medications can help in an easy-to-understand way that shows the impact on their day-to-day life.
+- Rewarding your child with a point or sticker chart can be a fun way to use positive reinforcement when they take their medications. - ▶ Making it a part of your child's routine by giving them their medication(s) at the same time(s) each day - Asking your child's doctor if the medication comes in liquid form or if it can be crushed and put into food, such as applesauce - Explaining why medications can help in an easy-to-understand way that shows the impact on their day-to-day life.

 Remember that is this is a team effort between you, as the caregiver, and your child.
-Talking through medicationrelated concerns together can decrease the stress of managing your child's mental health condition(s).
+Talking through medication-related concerns together can decrease the stress of managing your child's mental health condition(s).